Abdelrahman-Nader/Abdelrahman-Nader/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+// ng g application <name> to run new application like user / admin / website
+// ng s --project=users or website or admin => to run the spcific app
+//

 ## Code scaffolding